How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 GA4 doesn't recognize ChatGPT or Perplexity as their own channels.
 It treats them like any other referral source.

 When someone clicks through from ChatGPT, GA4 tags it as referral traffic and groups it with every other site that sent you a visitor.
-You're manually hunting for domains like chatgpt.com or perplexity.ai.
+You end up manually hunting for domains like chatgpt.com or perplexity.ai in a list of 200 referrers.

 Direct traffic is worse.
-GA4 uses direct as a catch-all for sessions it can't attribute.
-That includes AI apps, privacy-blocked referrers, and cross-device journeys where the referrer header gets stripped.
+GA4 uses direct as a catch-all for sessions it can't attribute — AI apps, privacy-blocked referrers, cross-device journeys where the referrer header gets stripped.

-If someone asks ChatGPT a question on mobile, clicks your link, and their browser blocks the referrer, GA4 calls it direct.
+Someone asks ChatGPT a question on mobile, clicks your link, and their browser blocks the referrer?
+GA4 calls it direct.

-This breaks ROI calculations.
-You can't compare AI performance to Google organic or paid if half your AI traffic is hiding in direct or generic referrals.
+This breaks your ROI calculations.
+You can't compare AI performance to Google organic or paid when half your AI traffic is hiding in direct or generic referrals.

 Create a Custom Channel Group for AI Traffic